IG Logo

 Penny stocks are defined as stocks that are priced below $5 and are issued by small companies.
 While some penny stocks are listed on formal securities exchanges, such as NASDAQ, the majority are traded over-the-counter (OTC) through a broker-dealer network.

-Penny stocks are considered to be risky investments because of their illiquidity and high volatility.
-Only a small share of penny stocks have a real potential to high returns.
-The vast majority performs poorly.
-Investing in penny stocks means that you can lose all your invested money.
-If you would like to learn more about penny stocks check out our penny stocks trading article.
-Below you can find an example of a well performing and a poorly performing penny stock in 2022.
+Penny stocks are considered to be risky investments because of their poor liquidity and high price volatility.
+Only a small share of penny stocks have a real potential to bring high returns, while the vast majority tends to perform poorly.
+Investing in penny stocks may well result in you losing all your invested money.
+If you'd like to learn more, check out our guide to trading penny stocks.
+Below, you can view examples of a well-performing and a poorly performing penny stock in 2022.

 Poorly performing penny stock in 2022